fcipaq/picoheld_gwenesis/README.md

 Game states cannot be saved/loaded - even tough *bhzxx* provided all the infrastructure.
 The reason is I just didn't have the time to implement this.
 (Contributors welcome!)

 Moreover, the RP2040 is not powerful enough to emulate all the *Mega Drive* hardware with sufficient performance.
-Therefore, I had to do some "tricks" in order to improve the execution performance:
+Therefore, I had to do some "tweaks" in order to improve the execution performance:

 - overclocking the RP2040 approx. by a factor of 2 - *Pimoroni* does this by default with their *Picosystem* so this can't be too bad, right?!

 - reducing the sampling rate in both the SN76489 as well as the YM2612 sound chip by a factor of 2.

 - making the sound generation **line** or **frame** accurate (instead of **cycle** accurate).
 This causes the Z80 and the sound chips to get out of sync - and in many games this leads to flaws in the sound output (e.g. Sonic I: No "Sega" voice at the beginning and many more).
-However, this increases the performance as much as 25 fps and I do not see a way around this other than having no sound at all.
+However, this increases the performance by as much as 25 fps and I do not see a way around this other than having no sound at all.

 - distributing the load to both cores.
 However RAM/ROM bandwidth becomes an issues and cores often stall waiting for the other core to finish access to the memory.